 Artwork tab – This tab allows you add album art to songs without one.

-3. When you are done adding required tags, click on OK to apply the changes.
+3. When you are done fixing the iTunes tags, click on OK to apply the changes.
 Click on Next if you would like to edit the next song in your iTunes library.

-If for any reason you do not want to use iTunes for renaming or tagging your songs, there are third-party tools that can be of help.
+If for any reason you do not want to use iTunes for renaming or tagging files in iTunes, there are third-party tools that can be of help.
 For instance, iTunes might not save edited tags to the original song file.
 Some of these programs can help you add metadata information to your songs automatically.Some of them can even help you find album artwork and delete iTunes duplicates.

-Here is how these third-party tag editors often work.
+Here is how these third-party editors often work.

-The tag editor scans your iTunes music library to find songs that are not properly tagged.
+The iTunes tag editor scans your iTunes music library to find songs that are not properly tagged.

 After scanning, the tool lists the songs according to categories such as without artist, album and album artwork.

-The tag editor then attempts to automatically tag your songs using information from online music databases.
-If you are not pleased with the tagging done, you can edit the tags manually.
+It then attempts to automatically rename your songs or tag the iTunes file using information from online music databases.
+If you are not pleased with the tagging done, you can edit the tags manually without opening iTunes.

 Following the steps suggested above should help you rename and add tags to your iTunes songs successfully.
 Proper tagging will help you have more enjoyable experience browsing through your vast music collection in iTunes.